French Army to participate in Republic Day celebration, says 'path is to strengthen our relationship' - www.lokmattimes.com

 French Army to participate in Republic Day celebration, says 'path is to strengthen our relationship'

-New Delhi [India], January 23 : Ahead of the Republic Day celebrations, an officer in the French Foreign Legion, Captain Loic Alexandre, expressed his honour and pride in being here in India for Republic Day celebrations
+New Delhi [India], January 25 : Ahead of the Republic Day celebrations, an officer in the French Foreign Legion, Captain Loic Alexandre, expressed his honour and pride in being here in India for the celebrations

 "We are very honoured to be here in India.
 The French army has been invited and we saw the Indian army in Paris, France, last year.
 So they proved that they are part of a great army and that's why we are very proud to be here with them," he said.